HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 Register for the Hand-off - Coming Soon
 If you are interested, please email us to be placed on an alpha user list.

-## Listing a Tool in the Analysis Tools Registry
+## Listing Tools in the Analysis Tools Registry

 Please list your tool with the registry so the scientific community can easily find it.
 See [these instructions](/contribute/analysis-tools-registry) to submit a portal, methodology, or visualization component.